Donny Imam Priambodo: Early life and career

 In 2002, Priambodo created his own company.
 His first venture, PT.
-Professional Telekomunikasi Indonesia (Protelindo), engaged in telecommunications infrastructure investments, particularly in providing antenna towers leasing to cellular operators.
+Professional Telekomunikasi Indonesia (Protelindo), engaged in telecommunications infrastructure investments, particularly in providing antenna towers leasing and in building system (GSM Repeater) to cellular operators.
 Priambodo initiated a joint venture with Michael Gearon of American Tower, a US-based tower company.
 Due to the Indonesian government issuing a regulation that foreign ownership should be below 35%, the company was acquired by a local company, under the name of PT.
 Sarana Menara Nusantara.
-In 2006–2007, Priambodo merged his company with American Tower, and he established Arda Indonesia as a Holding Investment Company.
+In 2006–2007, Priambodo merged his company with American Tower, and he established Arda Indonesia as a Holding & Investment Company.

-After sold the company in the telecommunications field, Priambodo switched to electronic business specifically for the military, and founded the ARDA Group as a business entity.
+After sold the company in the telecommunications field, Priambodo switched to electronic business specifically for the military, and founded the ARDA INDONESIA Group as a business entity.
 As a result, the company is currently fostered with his distant relative Mr.Rahardjo Pratjihno (PT.CMI Technology).
 It has been recognized by the government as the company's first domestic defense industry in Indonesia, particularly in the field of electronics systems.

 In 2011, he established Arda Power Indonesia as subsidiary company of Arda Indonesia, and deals with Jet Fighter Escape System Parts of Martin Baker UK, as its exclusive agent in Indonesia.